petersonben50/BLiMMP/code/assemblies/assembly_processing.md

 First I counted the reads in both the trimmed and untrimmed metagenomes using `zgrep` to count the lines starting with "@".
 I then used the `kseq_fastq_base` script to calculate the coverage over the pre- and post-trimmed metagenomes.
 These will give us some metrics for how much sequencing data we actually have and how much we lost due to trimming.

+- assembly_key.csv
+- assembly_list.txt
+The `assembly_key.csv` file has two columns: groupID and metagenomeID.
+GroupID should really be assemblyID, as this file identifies the metagenomes that are needed for each assembly.
+This will be used by the `assembly_by_group.py` script for generating the assemblies.

 **Metagenome assembly**